DrInfinite/naparajith/src/content/profile/work.md

 Contact me through electronic mail: <naparajith@duck.com>
 -->

-I am a Software Quality Engineer from India, passionate about solving coding challenges and leveraging technology.
-My career spans software development, engineering, quality assurance, test automation, and UX strategy.
+I am a Software Quality Engineer from India, who is passionate about solving coding challenges, simple and complex everyday problems and leveraging technology to better the lives of the people around me.
+My career spans software development, engineering, quality assurance, test automation, and internal tool development.

 1. Working with Software Businesses: